 Maybe it was plopped on your plate as a kid at dinnertime (and if your parents didn’t do a good job of preparing it, forgive them!), or perhaps you started cooking it as an adult when you decided it was time to start eating more vegetables.
-In any case, this mighty green vegetable with its bristly, textured tops and woody stems deserves a lot more attention—because it’s actually really good for you.
+In any case, this mighty green vegetable with its bristly, textured tops and woody stems deserves a lot more attention—because it’s both delicious and really good for you.

 Check out the 7 benefits of asparagus that make it the best spring vegetable.